 We picked up a few Sara Lee® All Butter Pound Cakes at Walmart last week.
 We knew I was going to be busy travelling for a photography workshop.
 So we wanted to stock up on things the family could nosh while I was gone.

-I stowed about 3 Sara Lee® All Butter Pound Cakes in the freezer for them to munch on over the weekend.
+I stowed about 3 cakes in the freezer for them to munch on over the weekend.
 Then I whipped up a big container of Strawberry Compote they could easily reheat when they want.

-This recipe is super easy to make and pairs perfectly with Sara Lee® All Butter Pound Cakes.
-You can top the pound cake with ice cream, or whipped cream, or just eat it with only the compote.
+This recipe is super easy to make and pairs perfectly with pound cakes.
+You can top the pound cake with ice cream, whipped cream or just eat it with only the compote.
 Anything goes with this one.

 Places to stalk Cravings of a Lunatic!

 Facebook ~ Twitter ~ Pinterest ~ Instagram ~ Kiss My Smoke